DiveDevHQ/dive/README.md

 ## License

-See the LICENSE file for licensing information
+See the <a href="https://github.com/DiveDevHQ/dive/blob/master/LICENSE">LICENSE</a> file for licensing information